Southern Illinois University Edwardsville Scholarships (2026–2027) | Automatic, Competitive & Hidden Gems

 Average Net Price: $13,696 (2022–23).
 That’s what families actually paid on average after grants and scholarships — no loans included.

-Out-of-State Students Pay In-State Rates: SIUE charges the same tuition for all U.S. residents.
+Out-of-State Students Pay In-State Rates: SIUE charges the same tuition to students from all 50 U.S. states.
 No special reciprocity paperwork is required.

-Example: A Missouri student pays the same $13,299 in tuition & fees as an Illinois resident, saving about $5,000–$8,000 per year compared to nearby universities that charge higher nonresident rates.
+Example: A Missouri student pays the same $13,299 in tuition & fees as an Illinois resident.

 Cost FAQ